Gunners Place youth centre mural

 Supported by Northside Community Service, Barnardos and The Multicultural Hub

-Bohie will be supported by Northside Community Service, Barnardos and The Multicultural Hub to work with a group of young people at the brand new pop-up youth drop-in centre in Gungahlin, to create a mural that reflects the ideas and identity of the people who use the space.
+Bohie was supported by Northside Community Service, Barnardos and The Multicultural Hub to work with a group of young people at the brand new pop-up youth drop-in centre in Gungahlin, to create a mural that reflects the ideas and identity of the people who use the space.

 Bohie has over a decade of experience creating commercial designs and public art projects in Victoria, South Australia, NSW and the ACT.
 She is a street artist, fine artist and a project facilitator.
 Bohie is passionate about expressing authentic storytelling in the public arena.

-The youth space is co-managed by Northside Community Service, Barnardos and The Multicultural Hub who are supporting the mural project by providing materials, space to work and group supervision.
+The youth space is co-managed by Northside Community Service, Barnardos and The Multicultural Hub who supported the mural project by providing materials, space to work and group supervision.
 These organisations have responded to a demonstrated need for a youth centre in the Gungahlin community, and are looking forward to being able to better connect with young people in the region.
-Now that these young people will be able to make their mark directly on the walls of the space, it becomes even more meaningful.